 Dick Biondi’s amazing radio career spans over 6 decades, including the birth of American Rock & Roll and the evolution of Pop music.

 Known as The Screamer, the Big Noise from Buffalo, and The Wild I-Tralian, Dick Biondi holds the distinction of being the first disc jockey to play The Beatles on American radio.
 He introduced The Beatles and the Rolling Stones in concert, and helped many new artists along the road to stardom.
-Dick Biondi was the voice of the Baby Boomer generation, yet 60 years later, he is still doing his weekend show on 94.7 WLS FM in Chicago — the city that has adopted him as their own.
+Dick Biondi has continued to be the voice of the Baby Boomer generation and generations to follow.

 MEET THE TEAM